everx-labs/ever-cli/README.md

 `<account>` - path to the file with account boc for flag `--boc` or account state init for flag `--tvc` (they can be obtained from the network with `account` command).

+`<config_contract_path>` - path to the file with saved config contract state.
+Is used for debug on fail.

 `<method>` - the method being called.

 `<params>` - parameters of the called method.

 `--bc_config <config_path>` - this option can be used with `--boc` option to specify the file with the blockchain config BOC.
-It can be obtained with [dump blockchain config](#94-dump-blockchain-config) command.
+It can be obtained with [dump blockchain config](#93-dump-blockchain-config) command.

 Example: